-The HemoSphere technology module is an interface module intended to be used with the ForeSight oximeter cable to display continuous monitoring of blood oxygen saturation in the tissue (StO2).
+The HemoSphere technology module is an interface module intended to be used with the ForeSight oximeter cable to display continuous monitoring of blood oxygen saturation in the tissue (StO_2) .
 The ForeSight oximeter cable is a non-invasive device that measures absolute tissue oxygen saturation.
-It operates on the principle that blood contains hemoglobin in two primary forms - oxygenated hemoglobin (HbO2) and de-oxygenated hemoglobin (Hb) - which absorb near-infrared light in different, measurable ways.
+It operates on the principle that blood contains hemoglobin in two primary forms - oxygenated hemoglobin (HbO_2) and de-oxygenated hemoglobin (HbO_3) and de-oxygenated hemoglobin (Hb